What is CBD?

 Many people are currently using CBD to alleviate several conditions (including seizures, arthritis/joint pain, anxiety, and sleeplessness) and to support the overall health and wellness of the body.
 Several research projects are currently looking into the potential of CBD for alleviating these conditions as well as several others.
 Because CBD affects everyone differently, there is no guarantee that it will be effective for any particular condition or purpose.

 Is CBD legal?

 Hemp-based CBD is legal in most U.S. states.
 If you are choosing to use a CBD product derived from marijuana, it’s important to know the cannabis laws specific to your state of residence.
-The 2018 Farm Bill, which has been signed into law by the President, differentiates between hemp and marijuana.
+The 2018 Farm Bill differentiates between hemp and marijuana.
 This makes it legal to grow industrial hemp nationally and reschedules CBD from a Schedule 1 to a Schedule 5 drug.
-“Industrial hemp” is generally considered to be hemp that contains less than 0.3% THC.
+“Industrial hemp” refers to hemp that contains less than 0.3% THC.
 All of the CBD products on our site are derived from industrial hemp grown in Colorado, Kentucky, and Europe, and contains less than 0.3% THC.